Richie Incognito denies role in bullying scandal, blames 'demons' for ex-teammate being out of NFL

 Oakland Raiders offensive lineman Richie Incognito denied he ever bullied his former teammate Jonathan Martin and blamed "mental health issues and his demons” for him being out of the league.

 Incognito appeared in an interview on “HBO’s Real Sports with Bryant Gumbel.”
-He discussed the bullying scandal, which took place while he and Martin were on the Miami Dolphins in 2013 and made national headlines.
+He discussed the bullying scandal, which took place while he and Martin were with the Miami Dolphins in 2013 and made national headlines.

 CLEVELAND BROWNS' BAKER MAYFIELD FIRES BACK AT EX-COACH'S 'OVERRATED AS HELL' COMMENT